Fontaine de Vaucluse (spring)

-The Fontaine de Vaucluse (/fr/) is a karst spring in the commune of Fontaine-de-Vaucluse, France.
+The Fontaine de Vaucluse (/fr/; Fònt de Vaucluse) is a karst spring in the commune of Fontaine-de-Vaucluse, France.
 It is the largest karst spring in metropolitan France by flow and fifth largest in the world, with an annual output of 630,000,000 to 700,000,000 m3 of water.
 The spring is the prime example in hydrogeology of a "Vaucluse spring".
 It is the source of the Sorgue.

 Geography

 Location

 The Fontaine de Vaucluse is in the commune of Fontaine-de-Vaucluse in the department of Vaucluse.
 The commune was formerly called "Vaucluse", but being in a department with the same name caused confusion, so the commune was renamed "Fontaine-de-Vaucluse", after the spring.

 Origin of the name

 The village in which the spring is located was called "Vallis Clausa" ("closed valley") in Latin because of its topographical position.
 This in time became "Vaucluse", from which the spring takes its name.
 The name in the Provençal dialect is "Fònt de Vauclusa", the spring of the closed valley.
 The word font has two meanings in Provençal, "fountain" and "spring".
 Here it designates a spring and not a fountain.